DomBom16/zenif/docs/modules/cli.md

 ### Setting Up ZSH Commands for Your Users

 The CLI module comes with a handy method that let's your users install the given file as a .zshrc function.
-By importing and running the `install_setup()` method, your users can run `python yourfile.py setup --alias youralias` to simplify the command line interaction, creating an alias within their `~/.zshrc` configuration.
+By running the `install_setup()` method, your users can create an alias in their `~/.zshrc` configuration.

 ```python
 from zenif.cli import CLI, install_setup